Battle of Ituzaingó: Background

 The Banda Oriental was incorporated as a Brazilian province in 1822, when Brazil became independent from Portugal.
-The centralized government, under the reign of Emperor Pedro I, led to many revolts inside Brazil.
+The centralized government, under the reign of Emperor Pedro I, led to a number of revolts inside Brazil.
 Seeing a chance to break the rule of a foreign nation over their country, some Orientals raised the flag of rebellion against the Brazilian government in 1825.

 At first, the fight did not attract much attention from the Brazilian government, which was dealing with revolts even in Rio de Janeiro at the time.
 Nevertheless, as the rebellion spread fast, Pedro I had to gather an army by any way that he could to send to Cisplatina (the province's name under Brazilian control).

 The Brazilian Army was, at first, led by Pedro I himself.
 Political problems and the death of Empress Leopoldina forced him to return to the capital without getting close to the battlefield.
 By December 1826, the command was given to General Felisberto Caldeira Brant, the Marquis of Barbacena.

 By then, the appeal the Orientals sent to Buenos Aires brought the United Provinces into the conflict.
 The Buenos Aires leadership saw a chance to bring the Banda Oriental back into the United Provinces as a province.
 General Carlos María de Alvear was appointed as commander of the Republican Army.

 On January 20, 1827, Alvear moved to the border with Brazil.
 He attacked some small towns and villages and successfully tried to bring Barbacena to him.